-One of the great joys and benefits of a boarding education is the fact that there is the time and the space to offer a rich array of opportunities which enable young people to grow and develop and explore the person they are.
-They develop passions and interests, they develop their character and they learn to play a positive part in a community – all things that will help them to lead a happy and fulfilled life.
-Putting a numerical value on such an education and measuring how well a school delivers its objectives can be challenging.
-But it is not unreasonable for parents, governments and professional associations to want to see levels of accountability and assess how a school is performing.
+One of the great joys and benefits of a boarding education is the fact that it provides the time and the space to offer a rich array of opportunities which enable young people to grow and develop and explore the person they are.
+They discover passions and interests, they develop their character and they learn to play a positive part in a community – all things that will help them to lead a happy and fulfilled life.
+Putting a numerical value on such an education and measuring how well a school delivers its objectives can be challenging, but it is not unreasonable for parents, governments and professional associations to want to see levels of accountability and to assess how a school is performing.

 League tables measure examination performance and, at first sight, it might seem they would and should provide an objective, simple and straightforward measure of academic success.
-Yet the first challenge for those constructing and reading league tables is the myriad of qualifications they need to measure and compare.
-At 18 there are the A levels (a mixture of legacy modular A levels and new linear ones although 2018 will be the last year for modular A levels), the Cambridge Pre-U qualification, the International Baccalaureate (IB), as well as a range of valuable vocational qualifications.
+But the first challenge for those constructing and reading league tables is to consider the myriad of qualifications they need to measure and compare.
+At 18 there are A levels, the Cambridge Pre-U qualification, the International Baccalaureate (IB), as well as a range of valuable vocational qualifications.
 A similar picture can be found at 16.
 There are vocational qualifications, GCSEs and IGCSEs.

-Newspapers also publish league tables each year.
-Some separate out the qualifications and have a table for schools offering the IB, for example.
-But for those that do not, there continues to be ongoing debate about whether the grades equivalences across the qualifications are as accurate and fair as they should be.
+Several national media and publishing organisationspublish league tables each year.
+Some separate out the qualifications and have a table for schools offering the IB, for example, but for those who do not, there continues to be ongoing debate about whether the grade equivalences across the qualifications are as accurate and fair as they should be.

-When interpreting the league tables it is also important to recognise the way in which they are constructed can vary from agency to agency and newspaper to newspaper.
+When interpreting league tables it is also important to recognise that the way in which they are constructed can vary from agency to agency and newspaper to newspaper.
 For example, newspapers are at liberty to choose the criteria upon which they base their performance tables, and close reading of the small print is necessary to ascertain who is doing what.
-One newspaper may rank schools according to the percentage of pupils who gain three A levels or equivalent at AAB grade; others may use the average number of A-level points gained per candidate, or A-level points per subject.
-Some newspapers may attribute a financial value to each A grade using the school fees charged to cost the grade.
-Others will try to use some sort of value-added measure, which is widely recognised as fairer.
+One media outletmay rank schools according to the percentage of pupils who gain three A levels or equivalent at AAB grade; others may use the average number of A-level points gained per candidate, or A-level points per subject.
+Some publishersmay attribute a financial value to each A grade using the school fees charged to cost the grade.
+Others will try to use some sort of value-added measure, which is widely acknowledged to be fairer.

 The Government league tables for GCSE results have moved towards a value-added system (referred to as Progress 8).
-There are two points for consideration when interpreting the Government league tables – the value-added measure being applied and the fact that IGCSEs will no longer be included.
+There are two points for consideration when interpreting the Government league tables – the value-added measure being applied and the fact that IGCSEs are not included.
 Independent school pupils often do not take the tests that enable a value-added score to be given.
 As IGCSEs do not qualify for inclusion in these tables, it will be perfectly possible to see very good schools, which were once at the top of a league table, at the bottom.
-This is a great shame as these rigorous and challenging qualifications are recognised by universities and prepare pupils well for the next stage of their studies.
+This is a great shame as these qualifications are equally rigorous and challenging, although there has been some recent contention about this, they are well recognised by universities and prepare pupils well for the next stage of their studies.

 Does all this mean that league tables have no value?
 No, but their value is limited.
 They must be read with caution and, to have any meaning, their omissions and variances must be well understood.
-It is also worth noting that a number of very well-known schools have opted out of league tables.
-At Downe House we took this step when we embarked on offering a mixed economy of Pre-U and A-level qualifications and found that the Pre-U was not recognised by many newspapers in their tables.
-When looking at examination results, you need to look at five years’ worth of data, rather than just one, and consider a school’s admissions policy and how selective it is.
+It is also worth noting that some very well-known schools have opted out of league tables.
+At Downe House we took this step when we embarked on offering a mixed economy of Pre-U and A-level qualifications and found that the Pre-U was not recognised by many media organisationsin their tables.
+When looking at examination results, you need to look at five years’ worth of data, not just one, and consider a school’s admissions policy and how selective it is.
 Highly able students should do well.

 Alongside that, consider the information about where the pupils go next and what sort of courses they embark on at which universities.
 Consider the information on the lecture programmes, the academic enrichment available and the clubs and societies offered.
 These are all helpful indicators of the state of the academic health and vibrancy of a school.
 Inspection reports also provide useful information on the quality of teaching and learning.
 Above all, take into account the unquantifiable – the character and values of the school and its pupils.
-These will have the strongest influence on your child’s development and these have no numerical value.
+These will have the strongest influence on your child’s development and they reach far beyond a numerical value.